- Join AWS

 Article III: Membership

-Section 2: Categories of Membership: There shall be 8 categories of membership defined as follows:
+Section 1: Categories of Membership and Eligibility Criteria: There shall be 8 categories of membership defined as follows:

 Section 3: Applications for Membership: All applicants for membership shall complete and sign the appropriate form of application provided by AWS and submit with any appropriate dues payment to AWS.